liferay/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/07-installing-liferay-on-tcserver.markdown

 - `portlet.jar`

-One JAR you'll definitely need that is not included in the dependencies zip is your database driver.
+One JAR you definitely need that is not included in the dependencies zip is your database driver.
 Database drivers for *MySQL* and *PostgreSQL* can be found in a @product@ bundle or in the @product@ source code.